-Dr. Peter Nelson to lead a $1M study of metastatic prostate cancer
+Dr. Peter Nelson to lead $1M study of metastatic prostate cancer; more than two dozen Hutch researchers to present at largest statistical conference in North America

 Dr. Peter Nelson, a researcher in the Human Biology and Public Health Sciences divisions at Fred Hutchinson Cancer Research Center, will lead a $1 million Movember Foundation-Prostate Cancer Foundation Challenge Award-funded study of metastatic prostate cancer.